Our Saturday Service

 Every Shabbat after Service

-Every Shabbat after service, we gather together as a family, as mishpochah, around the table to to delight (“Oneg” means “delight) in the Shabbat - to enjoy a meal together and to build genuine community, face-to-face.
+Every Shabbat after service, we gather together as a family, as mishpochah, around the table to delight (“Oneg” means “delight") in the Shabbat - to enjoy a meal together and to build genuine community, face-to-face.
 Ours is an open family - an open door, welcoming all who would come and join us at the table.
 This wonderful time together is warm and intimate while also being joyous and uplifting!

-Coming together, sharing life, sharing a meal, praying with another, and growing together in community is an important part of the the Lord has called us to do and to be.
+Coming together, sharing life, sharing a meal, praying with another, and growing together in community is an important part of the mission the Lord has called us to do and to be.
 There is absolutely no charge for the meal.
 See our Oneg “Etiquette and Protocols” here.